drake-full-stack/lab01-portfolio-template-Rediet-Ayalew/README.md

 [Write your reflection here]

 ## Answer
-- When completing this assigenment, I struggled with increasing the font size, adding color, and fsmall technichal errors.
-I wanted to have a seperate file for the header and the footer but I found out that it is not going to be possible with out Javascript.
+- When completing this assigenment, I struggled with increasing the font size, adding color, and fixing small technichal errors.
+I wanted to have a seperate file for the header and the footer but I found out that it is not going to be possible with out Javascripts.
 Throughout this assignment, I have learned to write html from scratch and use Emmet as a Shortcut system which makes coding easier.
 For the future, I want to add CSS which makes the website more lively and interactive.
 I want to add animations,style it and make the website look professional.
 ---

 *This portfolio will grow throughout the semester as you add React components and full-stack projects!*